Shut down glidein if in Claimed/Idle for too long

 Technically, we just want to relinquish the claim... so DAEMON_SHUTDOWN is a bit of an overkill... but will still do the work.

 As for "restarting", no, DAEMON_SHUTDOWN will kill the whole glidein...

 If anyone has a better proposal, I am all ears.

-#5 Updated by Parag Mhashilkar about 7 years ago
+#5 Updated by Parag Mhashilkar over 7 years ago

 I wasn't clear in the comment.
 When I said restarting startd, what I meant was to use a scheme to make master restart startd and not use daemon shutdown at all.
 That way it wont kill glidein at all as it wont get the control at all.
 Preliminary search through condor manual doesnt seem to show any useful parameter/macro we can use.

-#6 Updated by Igor Sfiligoi about 7 years ago
+#6 Updated by Igor Sfiligoi over 7 years ago

 well...
 I did not think too much about it...

 just shutting down the glidein works... anything else would need to be investigated.

 Given that we don;t expect this to happen too often, I would go for the easy solution (i.e. just kill the whole glidein).